-Cloud Speech action
+Cloud Speech Action

-The Cloud Speech action submits media from Vantage workflows via the Telestream Cloud Service and the Telestream Cloud API to the Telestream Cloud for speech-to-text conversion.
+The Cloud Speech action submits media from Vantage workflows via the Telestream Cloud Service and the Telestream Cloud API to Vantage Cloud for speech-to-text conversion.
 To use the Cloud Speech action you must have a Telestream Cloud account and enter the account credentials in the Vantage Management Console Settings to enable Vantage to access the account.
 When the Cloud Speech action executes, the input file is uploaded and processed according to the Cloud Timed Text Speech project chosen in the Cloud Speech action, and the results are returned to the workflow for downstream use.

-Location action
+Location Action

 The Location action, part of the Cloud group and executed by the Telestream Cloud Service, generates Boolean variables indicating a media file's storage location in the cloud or on premises.
 This information may be used to execute a given branch based on location.
+The Location action can also generate pre-signed URLs for files in cloud or object storage.